 Visual Arts

-The art curriculum is woven around artistic principles, concepts, and habits, growing in complexity from year to year.
+The art curriculum is woven around artistic principles, concepts, and habits, growing in complexity from year to year, from Preschool through 8th Grade.
 Students participate in the traditional fine art mediums of drawing, painting, printmaking, and sculpture, as well as collage, weaving, and ceramics.
 The curriculum is shaped in part by current events, students’ interests, and past art experiences.
+Our Art program culminates each year with the annual Fine Arts Festival, when every student in the school has art pieces on display.

 1/3